suncoast-devs/handbook/lessons/react-state/index.md

-While we have removed the _static_ implementation of the `0` in our `The count is...` statement (another way to say this is "hardcoded") we do not yet have the ability to **change** the value due to a user interaction.
+While we have removed the _static_ implementation of the `0` in our `The count is...` statement (another way to say this is "hardcoded") we do not yet have the ability to **change** the value due to user interaction.

-However, if we the programmer were to change the initial value of `state` we could see that the UI would reflect the new value.
+However, if we, the programmer, were to change the initial value of `state` we could see that the UI would reflect the new value.

 Change the state initializing code to: